numengames/numinia-d20/README.md

 1. Install poetry for managing dependencies
 2. Run `poetry install`
 3. Run `poetry shell`
-4. Create a .env file and set DISCORD_TOKEN environment variable to your bot's token as well as OPENAI_API_KEY to your OpenAI API key.
+4. Create a .env file and set DISCORD_TOKEN environment variable to your bot's token as well as STABILITY_API_KEY to your OpenAI API key.
 5. Make sure the bot has been added to your server with admin permissions.
 6. Run python3 d20_governance/__main__.py.
 The bot will create all the necessary channels in your server once it runs.
 7. Try the `/solo` command in the #d20-agora channel to start a solo quest, and use -f for fast mode